peterborkuti/concurrency/exercises/README.md

   ExecutorService executor = Executors.newFixedThreadPool(8);
   ...
   executor.execute(sleeper);
+  Util.sleep(5000,1000);
+  Util.shutdownAndAwaitTermination(executor);
 Implement runnable, run 10 pieces of them with executor

+Let's use latch!
+Create two threads.
+The second should wait the first to finish Create N threads and start them.
+Create a thread Q which should wait for the other N to finish.
+Create N threads.
+They should wait for each other to start processing.
+Collector
+    There is one Collector and arbitrary number of Passengers.
+The colle

 Gardener
   seeds, gardener.
 Seeds must be watered to grow.
 After they reach a certain size, harvested.
+Dishwashers

 Authors
   5 authors: sleeping, waiting for a pen, writing.
 3 pens.